 Jay is admitted to Practice Law in California, District of Columbia and New York; and MBA with specializations in Strategy, Entertainment-Media-Technology and Corporate-Finance.
 He is also an alumnus of Harvard University where he received a Bachelor of Arts in Government.

 P. Sean Gupta

 BET Networks (a Viacom Network)

-Sean Gupta is currently the Vice President of Strategy and Operations at BET Networks (a Viacom Network).
+Sean Gupta is currently the Senior Vice President, Strategy & Business Operations at BET Networks (a Viacom Network).
 He is responsible for programming and network level strategy and growth initiatives that involve researching, analyzing and building strategic recommendations on everything from program launches, growth areas, to delivery of content on multiple platforms.
 Before the expansion of his roles and responsibilities, he originally worked in the Program Planning, Scheduling & Acquisitions team and focused on BETN’s overall programming goals to generate significant ratings and increased viewership for the networks.

 Prior to Viacom, Sean was a Senior Director managing business development and business affairs for the Advertising Division of Time Warner Cable (TWC-Media).
 He assessed the long term goals, strategies, and investment opportunities for TWC’s $1B+ local cable TV and online advertising business and executed various partnerships, joint ventures, and growth initiatives.